-Section 5-6.
-Removal of gas, oil, grease, etc
+5.6.
+Removal of Gas, Oil, Grease

-In the event of spillage of gasoline, oil, grease or any material which may be unsightly or detrimental to the airport, the same shall be removed immediately and reported to the Airport Commission.
-The responsibility for the immediate removal of such gasoline, oil, grease or other material shall be assumed by the Person causing the spill or by the tenant or concessionaire responsible for the spill.
-In the event of spillage in excess of 1 gallon, and the failure of the responsible Person to restore the area to its original safe and environmentally sound status, the

-Airport Commission may clean up any material unlawfully spilled, placed or otherwise deposited at the airport and may charge the responsible Person(s) for the cost of the cleanup, any required environmental remediation, and any expenses incurred by, or fines or damages imposed on, the Airport Commission as a result thereof.
+In the event of spillage of gasoline, oil, grease, or any material which may be unsightly or detrimental to the airport, the same shall be removed immediately and reported to the Airport Department.
+The responsibility for the immediate removal of such gasoline, oil, grease, or other material shall be assumed by the Person causing the spill or by the tenant or concessionaire responsible for the spill.
+In the event of spillage in excess of 1 gallon, and the failure of the responsible person to restore the area to its original safe and environmentally sound status, the Airport Department may clean up any material unlawfully spilled, placed or otherwise deposited at the airport and may charge the responsible person(s) for the cost of the cleanup, any required environmental remediation, and any expenses incurred by, or fines or damages imposed on, the Airport Department as a result thereof.
 Such an event may constitute grounds for denying access to the airport.

-Section 5-7.
-Fire extinguishers
+5.7.
+Fire Extinguishers

 All Service Providers, tenants, lessees, licensees, and sublessees shall supply and maintain such adequate and readily accessible fire extinguishers as may be required by the Forsyth County Fire Department which can vary based upon location, need, use, and building type.
-Each fire extinguisher shall carry a suitable tag showing the date of most recent inspection.
+Each fire extinguisher shall carry a suitable tag showing the date of the most recent inspection.